eedloo/DE/project4/Readme.md

 ## UberEat dataset

-This dataset is hosted on [Kaggle](https://www.kaggle.com/datasets/ahmedshahriarsakib/uber-eats-usa-restaurants-menus) and is free to use.
+This dataset is hosted on [Kaggle](https://www.kaggle.com/datasets/ahmedshahriarsakib/uber-eats-usa-restaurants-menus) is the base for this project, and is free to use.
 The dataset is consisted of two *CSV* files: restaurants, and restaurant-menus.
+Full description of the dataset is provided on the webpage.
 In order to use the data properly, it is recommended to extract it in the **Data** folder, and let the names be intact.

 ## US Census dataset